pantheon-systems/documentation/source/content/guides/decoupled/overview/05-manage-settings.md

 - 16
 - 18

-If you need to change the version of NodeJS for your Front End Site, you can test it out by pushing the change to `.nvmrc` to a branch first.
+If you need to change the version of NodeJS for your Front-End Site, you can test the new version by pushing the updated `.nvmrc` to a branch first.

 ### Change Site Name